Least-squares fit to a straight line when each variable contains all equal errors: The angle/signed-distance parametrization

 \subsection{Bias}

-As the problem is a non-linear least squares problem, un-biasedness of the estimates is not guaranteed.
+Since the least squares problem of Eq.~\ref{eq:ChiSquare} is a non-linear one, a possible bias of the estimates must be studied.

-Bias of the estimated parameters, if any, is invariant under roto-translations of the Cartesian Coordinate System.

-It is easy to show that the estimator for the angle $\theta$ is un-biased.
-Imagine to set the origin of the Cartesian Coordinate System at the unknown position of the centroid of the true data points, with one axis along the true straight line.
-It is then clear, by symmetry, that the resulting probability distributions of all the measured data points are symmetrical around the unknown true straight line.
-Therefore also the distribution of the fitted angle will be symmetrical around the true value and the estimation of $\theta$ is un-biased.
+The bias of the estimated parameter $\est{\theta}$ is invariant under translations and rotations of the Cartesian coordinate system, because $\theta$ itself is invariant under translations and it is just shifted by a constant under rotations.
+It can be shown that $\est{\theta}$ is un-biased as follows.
+Imagine setting the origin of the Cartesian coordinate system at the unknown position of the centroid of the true data points, lying on the true straight line, with one axis along the true straight line, so that $\theta=0$.
+By symmetry, the resulting probability distributions of all the measured data points are symmetrical about the unknown true straight line.
+Therefore, for any configuration of measured data points, there is another configuration having all the measured data points located symmetrically with respect to the true straight line; these two symmetrical configurations, having equal probability, would give two opposite values for the estimate of $\theta$.
+Therefore the distribution of $\est{\theta}$ is symmetrical about the true value, that is zero, so that the estimation of $\theta$ is un-biased.